 As standard, one IEC input connector is fitted to power both internal PSUs.
-Optionally, a second IEC can be fitted to allow a unit to be powered from two separate mains supplies.
+Versions of each unit (with the 'P' suffix after the unit number, for example AD5600P) provide a second IEC inlet.
 The twin IEC approach supports mains supply redundancy, as well as internal power supply component redundancy.